zhangjunpeng411/miRSM2.0_case_study/README.md

 # miRSM 2.0_case_study
 The input of the case study of miRSM 2.0 includes single-cell miRNA-mRNA co-sequencing data, and prior information of miRNA targets.

-Script.R: Code for reproducibility of the analysis in the case study
+Script for case study.R: Code for reproducibility of the analysis in the case study

 GSE114071_NW_scsmRNA_K562_norm_log2.gct: miRNA expression data